Original Release Date: July 16, 1988 Directed By: Katsuhiro Otomo Genre: Action, Science Fiction Based on the Series Created By: Katsuhiro Otomo

 Akira was a snowball that got bigger and more destructive the longer it went on.
 In its wake, this movie left behind what is undoubtedly an enduring legacy of excellence.
 And on the off chance you haven’t seen this film, I encourage you to make it a priority.

-Having now done 500 reviews, there was something I noticed during this viewing of Akira I completely missed the first time I watched it.
+There was something I noticed during this viewing of Akira I completely missed the first time I watched it.

 Fight me on it if you wish, but Kaneda was not a good character.
 In fact, I would even go so far as to say he was extremely annoying.